Frizen/Plains-Gate/README.md

 3. Firefox user could click this link: [Stylish for Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/?src=external-userstyleshome/)
 4. Open this page to install CSS: [Flat_Zhihu ](https://userstyles.org/styles/108011/flat-zhihu-v2-1/)
 5. Enjoy!

+If you have any problems or advices with this project, comment or send me a message on Zhihu:[【Plains;Gate.】Flat_Zhihu v2.1](http://zhuanlan.zhihu.com/my-little-airplane/20294251)

 ----